sergio-gastulo/accounting/readme.md

 ## TODO:
 - Python interactivity when plotting could be improved in general.
 - Add arguments to main function `acccli arg option`.
+- Re-factor python: should ask `period` only at the beginning and should be more readable

 ## Requirements:
 This project was built with `powershell` and `python`.